-Developing an app may seem like a stretch for some companies, but just hear me out.
+Developing an app may seem like a stretch for some companies, but just hear us out.
 There are a lot of awesome free tools and interactive apps available today.
 Think about things like headline generators, calculators, or the free versions of keyword research tools.

 These apps can be a great introduction to your company in a non-salesy way.
 Helping people get answers to their questions and better understand the value that you bring to the marketplace.

-Companies that already have developers are more likely to have the resources in house to deploy this kind of tactic, but there a tons of websites out there, like Fiverr, that can connect you will talented designers and developers that can help you get these tools built.
+Companies that already have developers are more likely to have the resources in house to deploy this kind of tactic, but there are tons of websites out there, like Fiverr, that can connect you to talented designers and developers that can help you get these tools built.

-Edison Research’s Infinite Dial reported in March 2021 that 116 million Americans listen to podcasts on a regular basis and as many as 80 million listen on a monthly basis.
+Newly released data from Edison Research’s Infinite Dial reported that 18% of Americans aged 13 and older listen to podcasts every day.
 This is a huge number of potential captive listeners over the length of your podcast.
 While content marketing is a continually crowded space, there is a steady number of listeners who are looking for great podcasts to add to their mix, not to mention podcasts are a great way to build authority and leverage your thought leadership.

 Here are a few tips for getting started: